mrclapham/react-es6-appseed/README.md

 ### 6: display the data from the reducer to your app

-The data from the reducer is now available from provider, mapped to props within the App.
+The data from the reducers is now available from Provider, mapped to props within the App.
 Add it to the connected commponent like this:

 ```
     render() {